 Do you think there’s a specific trigger related to Valentine’s Day that could affect a person in recovery (i.e. seeing a Valentine’s Day commercial with a happy couple)?

 I don’t think it’s too specific, but there are two things I think of that are really difficult.
 The first is struggling with feelings of loneliness.
 If you feel that sense of loneliness is accentuated during Valentine’s Day, reach out to your loved ones and see how they’re doing.
-Maybe this doesn’t apply as much during COVID, but even to arrange something with them and ask, “Would you want to grab a bite to eat?”
+Even if it’s to arrange something simple with them, you can ask, “Would you want to grab a bite to eat?”

 The second thing is that social media can be really devastating for people who aren’t in the right mindset.
 So, I recommend disconnecting from social media.
 You don’t need to see people celebrating, especially exes posting happy photos with their current partners.
 Put it away for a day, for a weekend, a week.
 There’s nothing to really miss about social media.
 There is still a way to connect with others while avoiding the loneliness and emotional triggers that can come with social media, which also has the potential to prevent a clean break [from an ex].